Kero3333/GetWeatherFromCity-1/README.md

 ## Description

-This program's goal is to give a temperature depending on a given city.
-It would fetch in the [Geocode](https://geocode.xyz/api) API the city's lattitude and longitude and uses it as an entry to fetch the temperature in Kelvin through the [OpenWeatherMap](https://openweathermap.org/api) API in order to convert it in Celsius afterwards.
+This website goal is to give a temperature depending on a given city.
+It would fetch in the [OpenWeatherMap/geo](https://openweathermap.org/api) API the city's lattitude and longitude and uses it as an entry to fetch the temperature in Kelvin through the [OpenWeatherMap/weather](https://openweathermap.org/api) API in order to convert it in Celsius afterwards.

 ## Required

 1. Install NodeJS
-2. Execute the command "npm init -y"
+2. Execute the command "npm i"
-3. Execute the command "npm i axios"
+3. Execute the command "npm start"
+4. Go to the link http://localhost:3000

 ## Launching

-- Execute the command "npm start (city_name)"
+- Write the name of the city.

 ## How it works

-- Do not forget to type the name of a city after entering the "npm start" command, or else the program would throw an error.
-- The name of this city must be written in English only.
-- Once the program launched, it would return the temperature of the given city.
+- Once the button send is executed, it would return the temperature of the given city.

 ## Authors